Portable AC Units Lie About Square Footage. Here’s How to Actually Size One.

 Image is illustrative and may not represent the exact product.

 14,000 BTU ASHRAE / 12,000 BTU SACC.
 Dual-hose inverter.
 Cools up to 550 square feet.
-Noise level around 43 dB.
+Noise level as low as 42 dB on its quiet setting, higher at full blast.
 Wi-Fi.
-RTINGS rates this as one of the top-tested portable ACs going into 2026.
-The dual-hose design is the main reason: 12,000 real BTU delivered is far better than a 14,000 ASHRAE single-hose unit that delivers 8,000 in practice.
+RTINGS rates the Midea Duo line as one of its top portable ACs going into 2026 (the model it tested is the closely related MAP12S1TBL).
+The dual-hose design is the main reason: 12,000 real BTU delivered is far better than a 14,000 ASHRAE single-hose unit that delivers around 8,000 in practice.
 At 75 pounds, you’re not going to want to haul it up stairs regularly.
 Park it where it needs to be.

 Whynter NEX ARC-1230WN